 Let's talk about direct licensing.
-In this article, we explain the benefits of royalty-free music through direct licensing for music creators and content creators.
+In this article, we’ll explain the benefits of using royalty-free music through direct licensing – whether you’re a music creator or a content creator.

 What is direct licensing?

 Why direct licensing?

-- Music creators are confused because they don’t know when and where their music is used, and frustrated because they aren’t compensated for it.
+- Music creators are confused.
+They don’t know when and where their music is used.
+They’re also frustrated because they aren’t compensated for it.

-- Content creators in need of music for their content are equally frustrated by the uncertainty and risk-taking around licensing.
+- Content creators in need of soundtracks are equally frustrated by the uncertainty and risk-taking around licensing.
 They don’t know if using a track in their content will get their video blocked, muted or taken down.

 Direct licensing solves both problems.

-- Music composers get paid up-front for their music and can focus on new music instead of complex deal structures.
-They transfer all economic rights to the company purchasing the music, but can still get royalty payments in the future.
+- Music creators are paid upfront for their work, meaning they can focus on new music instead of complex deal structures.
+They transfer all rights to the company purchasing the music, but can still receive royalty payments in the future.
 For example, at Epidemic Sound, our model ensures artists are paid fairly.
-We split all royalties collected from music streaming platforms 50/50 with the composer, even if they no longer work with us.
+We split all royalties collected from music streaming platforms 50/50 with the music creator, even if they no longer work with us.

 What’s the difference between royalty-free and direct licensing?

-Royalty-free music companies that don’t offer a direct license often include synchronization rights but rarely cover public performance rights.
-This leaves the customer responsible for paying public performance royalties or risk getting their content claimed, muted or blocked.
+Royalty-free music companies that don’t offer a direct license may include synchronization rights, but rarely have the full package of rights required.
+This leaves content creators responsible for paying for the rest.

 How does direct licensing work?

-A direct license covers all rights, including public performance.
-Direct licensing is made possible by companies owning all economic rights to the music in their catalog, like Epidemic Sound.
-One upfront payment, or recurring if you’re subscribing, lets you use an entire library of high-quality music in content to be published on public platforms, like YouTube.
+A direct license covers all rights.
+It’s made possible by companies owning all rights to the music in their catalog, like Epidemic Sound.
+One upfront payment – or recurring, if you subscribe – gives you access to a huge selection of high-quality, royalty-free music to be published on your platforms.

 For music creators: Payment upfront and peace of mind.